What's the Net Zero Strategy and why are we trying to fix it?

 - Incentives for farmers to use low-carbon farming methods.

 Is the Net Zero Strategy any good?

-The Net Zero Strategy is supposed to paint a clear picture of how the government will meet the legal carbon-reduction targets it's signed up to.
+The Net Zero Strategy is supposed to paint a clear picture of how the government will meet the legal carbon reduction targets it's signed up to.
 We think it should also include solid figures showing how each piece of the puzzle, from the electrification of vehicles to waste reduction, contributes to reducing overall emissions.

-And it gets worse.
-Further concerns include:
+And it got worse.
+Further concerns included: